pythonanywhere/help_pages/articles/DjangoManagementCommands.md

 From the error message, you can see that there is a way to write some extra code to do it.
-But we'd actually recommend a different way: [custom `django-admin` commands](https://docs.djangoproject.com/en/5.0/howto/custom-management-commands/), also known as custom management commandss.
+But we'd actually recommend a different way: [custom `django-admin` commands](https://docs.djangoproject.com/en/5.0/howto/custom-management-commands/), also known as custom management commands.
 The Django documentation page we linked to just there is a useful resource, but here are some simpler examples.